-Covid-19 has brought a heightened risk to the safety and well-being of all those working in our own operations, our supply chains and for our business partners.
-Their safety has been our fundamental priority this year, and we have adapted our due diligence activities and engagement processes to ensure we address any heightened risks from Covid-19, such as worker health and safety, and pay and overtime.
+Covid-19 has continued to bring heightened risks to the safety and well-being of some of the workers in our supply chains and for our business partners.
+Their safety and well-being continue to be our focus, and we have ensured our due diligence activities and engagement processes address any potential risks from Covid-19, such as worker health and safety, and pay and overtime.

-We continue to utilise the results of this risk assessment to better understand the nature of potential and actual risks and to ensure that they are being appropriately managed and mitigated.
+We continue to utilise the results of our risk assessment to better understand the nature of potential and actual risks and to ensure that they are being appropriately managed and mitigated.